google/zetasql/docs/graph-patterns.md

 #### Details

-A label exposes a set of properties.
-When a node or edge carries a certain label, the properties exposed by that label are accessible through the node or edge.
+If a label in defined in the schema, it exposes a set of properties with declared names and data types.
+When a node or edge carries this label, the properties exposed by that label are always accessible through the node or edge.

 #### Examples